Wines of Texas · Field Notes№ 027 · Hye, TX

 Grown, not made.

 Tempranillo and Cabernet Sauvignon round out the serious end of the list.
-The portfolio reads like a winery that stopped trying to be everything to everyone and got very good at Texas reds instead.
+The portfolio reads like a winery that knows exactly what it does best — Texas reds — and has spent years getting better at it.
 Reservations are smart on weekends — the lawn fills, the music starts, and nobody is in much of a hurry to leave.

 Plate 04 · A bottle on the rail · reds are the reason to stay